simh/simh/README.md

       devices.
 (Still experimental - not currently by default)

 #### Clock/Timer Enhancements
-    * Asynchronhous clocks ticks exist to better support modern processors that have variable clock speeds.
+    * Asynchronous clocks ticks exist to better support modern processors that have variable clock speeds.
 The initial clock calibration model presumed a constant simulated instruction execution rate.
       Modern processors have variable processor speeds which breaks this